Octopus question

 Heptapodes?
 Nah.
 The idea that octopodes is the plural of octopus is always put forward by the kind of people who write smartass letters to the Guardian.
 These people are wrong.
 It's not octopi either.
 The plural of octopus, in English, is octopuses.
 It's that simple.
 So the plural form of heptapus would be heptapuses.

-Eyeball Kicks (Eyeball Kicks), Friday, 15 November 2002 22:23 (twenty-two years ago)
+Eyeball Kicks (Eyeball Kicks), Friday, 15 November 2002 22:23 (twenty-three years ago)

 Octopi have eight peni!

-Leee (Leee), Sunday, 17 November 2002 01:44 (twenty-two years ago)
+Leee (Leee), Sunday, 17 November 2002 01:44 (twenty-three years ago)

 i didn't say the plural of octopus was octopodes, mr kicks: as you note, that wd be very extremely silly